-Parents hope that their newborn child is born without any health problems.
-If they find out that something is wrong, the uncertainty and fear can be overwhelming.
+It is a parent’s greatest wish that their newborn child is born healthy.
+When something goes wrong, the uncertainty and fear can be overwhelming.
 It is easier to understand a child’s illness if it is natural.
 When it is the fault of a doctor, it can be devastating.
 One common birth injury that may stem from a physician’s negligence is Erb’s Palsy.
 Erb’s Palsy is a condition that originates from a nerve injury, often caused by difficult deliveries.
 Other times it is the result of negligence.
 If your child is diagnosed with Erb’s Palsy and you believe it may be due to the fault of a medical professional, it may be time to consider your legal options.
-The experienced medical malpractice attorneys at Friedman Schuman can determine whether you have a valid case and fight for maximum compensation if you do.
-Contact Friedman Schuman today to schedule a consultation with one of our experienced attorneys.
+The experienced Erb’s Palsy attorneys at Friedman Schuman can determine whether you have a valid case and fight for maximum compensation if you do.
+Contact Friedman Schuman today to schedule a free consultation with one of our experienced attorneys.

 What is Erb’s Palsy?